frostbyte134/frostbyte134.github.io/_posts/2023-01-12-sqlalchemy.markdown

 #### Declarative Table

 - facade around the __Table declaration process__
-- gives us [ORM mapped class](https://docs.sqlalchemy.org/en/20/glossary.html#term-ORM-mapped-class), or just `mapped class`
+- gives us [ORM mapped class](https://docs.sqlalchemy.org/en/20/glossary.html#term-ORM-mapped-class) (aka `mapped class`)
 - allows us to declare our user-defined classes and Table metadata at once

 Metadata with ORM
-- the MetaData collection remains present, associated with an ORM-only construct commonly referred to as the `Declarative Base`
+- the MetaData collection remains present, as an ORM-only construct `Declarative Base`
 - to acquire a new Declarative Base, create a new class that subclasses the SQLAlchemy DeclarativeBase class
 - subclassing base class `class Base(DeclarativeBase):...` gives a new ORM mapped class